-(2) To formulate norms/ guidelines for internal functioning of the Arbitration Committee and lay down guidelines for the Secretariat and the Advisory Counsel;
+(2) To formulate norms/ guidelines for internal functioning of the Arbitration Committee and lay down guidelines for the Secretariat and the DIAC Counsel;

-(4) To prepare and update the DIAC Panel and Arbitrator and to take such decisions as may be required from time to time;
+(4) To prepare and update the DIAC Panel of Arbitrators and to take such decisions as may be required from time to time;

 (6) To remove a person from the Panel of Arbitrators if:

-(c) He has incurred any disqualification under the Act.
+(c) he has incurred any disqualification under the Act; or

 (7) Exercise all such power and functions for the proper functioning of the DIAC.